neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Password-Api.md

  - If the password is not editable any change to the encrypted properties, the cseType and the hash will be ignored.
  - If the password is shared you can only use cse types which support sharing
  - If the password is shared you can not hide the password
- - If the password is not hidden and should be moved to a hidden folder, it will be moved to the default folder instead
+ - If the password is not hidden and should be moved to a hidden folder, it will be moved to the base folder instead
  - If the password has tags and you want to remove all tags, you need to submit an array with one invalid tag id
  - If the folder uuid is invalid or does not exist, the base folder uuid will be used instead
  - If the `edited` argument is "0" or missing, the timestamp from the last revision will be used